7 creative ways to teach languages

 In this example, we’re teaching English as a foreign language.
 The teacher shows the students some pictures or objects.
 The students have to find the right word in English and tick it off their Bingo sheet.
 When they tick off 5 correct words in a row, they have Bingo!

-Hangman can be used as a revision exercise.
+Snowman can be used as a revision exercise.
 The students get a clue of the word they are looking for.
 Clues can be the page number of their textbook, a theme, etc. If your students don’t know the answer, the letters will help them find it.
 When they have found the word, the students have to explain what it means.

 When you’re teaching your students about prepositions, you can just let your students draw something.
 In this case, the teacher combines the use of prepositions with the new vocabulary.
 What a fun way to learn!

-Instead of using those boring, ready to make sentences on paper, you can easily set up a randomness widget like a teacher did here.
+Instead of using those boring, ready to make sentences on paper, you can easily set up a randomness widget.
 Okay, I understand that it is a bit tricky for the student, not knowing what exercise about the tenses he will get.
 But it’s fun!
 As long as you allow your students to make mistakes and give them time to think, they will like it.
 Students can take this exercise home and start practising tenses and their examples as well.

 5. Listening exercises

 With this language exercise, students can listen at their own pace.
 Of course the teacher can set up rules too.
-This listening exercise for kids causes less stress and buzz in the room.
-Click here to see this exercise.
+This listening exercise causes less stress and buzz in the room.

 The next language feature is definitely my favourite when it comes to exercises for listening skills!!
 The hotspot image is not just an image.
 Let your students discover the image and let them answer the questions.

 6. Test & review